di•ges•tion (di jes′c̸hən, dī-);

 John F. Kennedy, she said, had three days to sit with Cuban Missile Crisis before he had to take action.

-I remember working with a career coaching client a couple of years ago who had recently left a toxic corporate environment after ten years and was “in the void”—preparing for her next career phase.
+I remember working with a career coaching client years ago who had recently left a toxic corporate environment after ten years and was “in the void”—preparing for her next career phase.
 She told me she was sure if she could just have two weeks of downtime to process and heal from the scarring experience, she’d be good as new and ready to launch into a new endeavor.

 I bumped into her the other day.
 She shared she was surprised that it had taken her a full 18 months to recover from her corporate experience and digest what she wanted to keep and expel what she didn’t.